microsoft/tilecode/manual.md

 # Programming in TileCode {#programming}

 TileCode programming takes place by creating a set of rules that describe sprite behavior.
 Let’s start with a fresh game example.
 Go to the load screen and select game slot #1 which will open the "Hello World" game.
 If you play the game, you’ll see that you can move the player sprite around with the direction pad.
-The goal is to eat as many apple as possible while avoiding the snakes.
+The goal is to eat as many apples as possible while avoiding the snakes.

 ![demo_helloworld](pics/helloWorldDemo.gif)

 ## Creating the "Hello World" game

-Let’s learn how we can create this game, step by step.
+Let’s learn how to create the game, step by step.
 Back up to the load screen.
 Game slot #2 should be available (purple color), so select that one to create a new game.
 (If there is no available slot, you will need to delete an existing game to make space for a new one.
 To delete a game, first go to one of the existing slots and select it to go to the game's home screen; then select the settings wheel and select the "delete" button.
 Press **A** to confirm that you want to delete the game).

 ## Step 1: Pick your game characters (sprites)

-Select the player, the apple and the snake from the gallery for your game.
+Select the player, the apple, and the snake from the gallery for your game.
 Pick any tiles you like for the terrain.

 ![hello_game_sprites](pics/helloGameSprites.png)

 ## Step 2: Build your game level/map

 For this step you will need to go to the map editor.
 Here you can select any tile background or sprite you prefer and place it on the board.
-In the case of our "Hello World" game we want the player sprite to avoid the walls, walk on grass, pick apples and avoid snakes so we will build our game board to support that scenario.
+In the case of our "Hello World" game, we want the player sprite to avoid the walls, walk on grass, pick apples, and avoid snakes, so we will build our game board to support that scenario.

 ![hello_map_edit](pics/helloMapEditing.png)

-Here we have selected the apple sprite and place a few more apple sprites on the map:
+Here we have selected the apple sprite and we place a few more apple sprites on the map:

 ![hello_map_apple_edit](pics/helloMapAppleEdit.png)